Skip to content

 Learners often work asynchronously at their own pace when they engage with digital content.
 That makes it easy to forget about designing for collaboration and conversation.

-With this in mind, we want to look for opportunities in our content design to ask reflection questions that will stimulate personal inquiry and conversation.
-We want to stimulate participant thinking with questions that will generate genuine discussions, conversations that move well beyond reciting the right answer.
+With this in mind, we want to look for opportunities in our content design to ask reflection questions to stimulate personal inquiry and conversation.
+We want to stimulate participant thinking with questions that generate genuine conversations beyond reciting the correct answer.

 As the Desmos team points out, we want to:

 Maximize the ratio of conversation time per screen, particularly in concept development activities.
 All other things being equal, fewer screens and inputs are better than more.
-If one screen is extensible and interesting enough to support ten minutes of conversation, ring the gong.
+Ring the gong if one screen is extensible and interesting enough to support ten minutes of conversation.

-This can be done by designing informational videos that stimulate this kind of thinking
+This can be done by designing informational videos that stimulate this way of thinking.

 5. Take advantage of and test apperceptive mass

-When we’re working with adult learners, particularly communities of practice, we can design our content to take advantage of apperceptive mass and create deeply engaging and impactful learning experiences.
-With such groups, it’s important to help learners test the limits of their previous experiences when it comes to drawing conclusions or making intuitive leaps.
+When working with adult learners, particularly groups who share an interest or concern, we can design our content to take advantage of apperceptive mass and create profoundly engaging and impactful learning experiences.
+With such groups, it’s vital to help learners test the limits of their previous experiences when drawing conclusions or making intuitive leaps.

 6. Make it easy to interact and play

 Our professional experiences tell us that providing easy points of entry into a task increases the likelihood that people will persist with and perform the task well.
-Participants don’t mind if a task becomes incrementally more difficult, even extremely difficult, if they can start the process and get up to speed with relative ease.
+Participants don’t mind if a task becomes incrementally more complicated if they can start the process and get up to speed with relative ease.

 The same holds true with learning design.
-We want to make it easy for participants to become engaged with our content.
-Information and skill development may become difficult in later stages, but the beginning should always be easy.
+We want to make it easy for participants to engage with our content.
+Information and skill development may increase in difficulty later, but the beginning should always be easy.

 Wherever possible, we want to make the experience playful through interactivity and experimentation.
 Allow learners room for exploration.
 Let them play with the ideas first, without consequences or concerns about being wrong, before moving into more formal instruction.